fbpx

 • Contents insurance

-Water and sewerage£15 to £25Cannot switch supplier.
-Billed by local provider.
+Water£15 to £25You cannot switch supplier.
 Register when you move in.

-Broadband£7 to £10Split across the household.
-Shop around for student deals.
-Aim for 150Mbps minimum for a full house.
+Broadband£7 to £10Split across the house.
+Aim for at least 150Mbps for a busy shared house.

 City-by-city student accommodation cost comparison